-We request that the PCC and CC confirm their understanding of, and agreement to, these materiality and reporting levels.
+We request that the Audit Committee confirm its understanding of, and agreement to, these materiality and reporting levels.

 Key definitions

 Planning materiality - the amount over which we anticipate misstatements would influence the economic decisions of a user of the financial statements.